grafana/agent/docs/flow/reference/components/prometheus.scrape.md

 [OpenMetrics](https://openmetrics.io/) format.
 All metrics are then propagated to each receiver listed in the component's `forward_to` argument.

-Labels from targets that start with a double underscore `__` are treated by
+Labels coming from targets, that start with a double underscore `__` are treated as  _internal_, and will be removed prior to scraping.

 The `prometheus.scrape` component regards a scrape as successful if it responded with a 200 status code and returned a body of valid metrics.